Reviews You Can Rely On

 Analysis and Test Results

 Our awards and rankings aren't pulled out of thin air or based entirely on marketing copy.
 To provide you with the best current information possible, we developed six critical metrics to rank each helmet.
-We evaluated each helmet's protection, comfort, ventilation, features, weight, and durability and—after weeks of testing—rated them in each metric and combined the scores to get our final results.
-Metrics that factor more heavily into a helmet's overall quality—like protection and comfort—were weighted more heavily than the others.
+After weeks of testing, wee evaluated each helmet's protection, comfort, ventilation, features, weight, and durability an —rated them in each metric and combined the scores to get our final results.
+Metrics that heavily factor into a helmet's overall quality—like protection and comfort—were weighted more heavily than the others.

 Protection

-Foremost on your mind when searching for a new mountain bike helmet should be your safety.
-Even a very affordable bike helmet can provide top-notch protection and is undoubtedly better than wearing no helmet at all.
+Safety should always be on your mind when searching for a new mountain bike helmet.
+Even a very affordable bike helmet can provide top-notch protection and is undoubtedly better than wearing no helmet.
 All of the helmets we tested meet the CPSC bicycle standard for protection.
 Compared to riding with no helmet, any CPSC-certified helmet will hugely minimize your chances of a brain injury in the event of a crash.
 However, this doesn't mean that all helmets are created equal.
-Because we aren't a certifying agency and tried to avoid crashing during testing, our protection rating is based on a fundamental analysis of the helmet's construction, head coverage, and protective features.
-Helmets that provide more head coverage, or have advanced construction like multi-density EPS foam, scored higher in our protection metric.
+Because we aren't a certifying agency and tried to avoid crashing during testing, our protection rating uses a fundamental analysis of the helmet's construction, head coverage, and protective features.
+Helmets that provide more head coverage or have advanced construction like multi-density EPS foam scored higher in our protection metric.

 budget bike helmet - giro's helmets feature an interior mips rotational liner attached to...